How does this medication work? What will it do for me?

 Blood clots: Crizotinib may cause formation of blood clots in the legs (deep vein thrombosis) that can move to the lungs (pulmonary embolism).
 Blood clots can also cause a heart attack or a stroke.
 Contact your doctor as soon as possible if you have pain, redness, or swelling in your legs.
 If you develop chest pain and shortness of breath, seek immediate medical attention.
 Also seek immediate medical attention if you have sudden headache, dizziness, problems speaking, vision problems, or numbness or weakness, even if they are temporary.
 If you have had a blood clot in the past, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.

-Eye problems: You may experience vision disturbances such as flashes of light, blurry vision, and double vision.
+Eye problems: You may experience vision disturbances such as flashes of light, blurry vision, "floaters", and double vision.
 Tell your doctor if you experience any of these symptoms.
 Do not drive or operate other machinery until you know that this medication does not affect your ability to perform these activities safely.
-There have been rare repots of vison loss in patients taking this medication.
+Rarely, patients taking this medication have reported vision loss.
 If you notice any vision loss in one or both eyes, contact your doctor immediately.

 Fatigue and dizziness: Crizotinib can cause fatigue and dizziness.
 Do not drive or operate machinery until you know that this medication does not affect your ability to perform these activities safely.

 Heart problems: This medication can slow heart rate and decrease blood pressure.
 It can also decrease heart function, which may lead to heart failure or worsen symptoms of heart disease.
 If you have heart disease such as angina, congestive heart failure, or arrhythmia, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.
 If you experience symptoms of heart failure such as unusual tiredness, shortness of breath, or swelling of the feet and ankles, contact your doctor.